-This is not literary criticism, or even criticism as social commentary so much as it is the slurping sound of an orgy and the depressingly sad fart excreted from a nearly empty bottle of lube.
+This is not literary criticism, or even criticism as social commentary so much as it is the slurping sound of an orgy and the depressingly sad spasm of flatulence excreted from a nearly empty bottle of lube.

 But worse is yet to come.(sic!)